hub-kubernetes/kubernetes-CKA/multi-master-hard-way/README.md

 ##  Steps to generate a self signed certificate

 *     Choose a toolkit of your choice (openssl / easyrsa / cfssl ) -- We will use cfssl
 *     Generate root CA private key
 *     Generate a root certificate and self-sign it using the CA private key
-*   Distribute the root CA certificate on ALL the machines wants to trust you
+*     Distribute the root CA certificate on ALL the machines who wants to trust you
 *     For each application/machine create a new private key
 *     Use the private key to generate a public key (CSR)
 *     Ensure the Common Name Field (CN) is set accurately as per your IP address / service name or DNS
 *     Sign the CSR with root CA private key and root CA certificate to generate the client certificate
 *     Distribute the Client certificate to the corresponding application